 - Other Groups.
 Other groups such as Task Forces and Working Committees may be established by the Executive Board as necessary.

 (Formerly Article V, renumbered at the Section’s Annual Meeting in San Antonio, Texas, July 13, 2014.)

 Section 1.
 Nominating Committee

 - The Nominating Committee shall submit the names of candidates for the office of Vice-Chair/Chair-Elect, Secretary/Treasurer, and the elected Member-at-Large, together with their written acceptances, to the Chair by January 30.
-Since the Secretary/Treasurer and the Member-at-Large are only elected biennially (see Article V, Section 1.
-Officers above), the Nominating committee will alternate submitting candidates for those positions every year.
+Since the Secretary/Treasurer and the Member-at-Large are only elected biennially (see Article V, Section 3.
+Executive Board above), the Nominating Committee will alternate submitting candidates for those positions every year.

 - Unless granted an exception by the Executive Board, the Nominating Committee shall nominate two persons per office.

 - All candidates must be members in good standing of ALL-SIS.

 The Executive Board shall notify membership of the candidates proposed by the nominating committee by March 1.
 Notification to the membership can be by mail, ALL-SIS newsletter, or broadcast email as the Executive Board decides.